shunanya/Node.js_Worker_Thread/README.md

 The current repository contains simple JavaScripts that allow to use worker thread and pool of worker threads so that prevents blocking of main event loop.

+To be run worker threads pool that encrypting given file(s) the following commands has to be done:

+    $cd <project root>/src/worker_thread/pool
+    $node encrypt-main.js tmp.txt tmp1.txt

+Text files for encrypt should be exist in __\<project root\>/resources folder__